Nischithahn29/Bank-Customer-Churn/README.md

 **DATA DESCRIPTION:**

-RowNumber — corresponds to the record (row) number and has no effect on the output.
+RowNumber — corresponds to the record (row) number and does not affect the output.

-CustomerId — contains random values and has no effect on customer leaving the bank.
+CustomerId — contains random values and has no effect on customers leaving the bank.

 Surname — the surname of a customer has no impact on their decision to leave the bank.